-Although the etiology of multiple myeloma is largely unknown, factors like genetic predispositions, molecular aberrations, viral infections, chronic immune stimulation and exposure to carcinogens are thought to be risk factors.
+Although the etiology of multiple myeloma is largely unknown, factors like genetic predispositions, molecular aberrations, viral infections, chronic immune stimulation, and exposure to carcinogens are thought to be risk factors.

-Bony lysis or diffuse osteoporosis (dissolution of bones due to lack of calcium) is evident on radiographs of one-fourth to two-third of dogs.
+Bony lysis or diffuse osteoporosis (dissolution of bones due to lack of calcium) is evident on radiographs of one-fourth to two-thirds of dogs.

 Renal disease is fairly common in dogs with multiple myeloma.
 This can result from multiple factors like proteinuria (presence of excess protein in the urine), tumor infiltration into renal tissue, hypercalcemia, amyloidosis (variety of conditions in which amyloid proteins are abnormally deposited in organs), diminished perfusion secondary to hyperviscosity syndrome, dehydration and ascending urinary tract infection.

-There should be a thorough physical examination accompanied by complete blood count, urine analysis, serum biochemistry profile and platelet count.
-Other examinations may include serum calcium blood test, serum electrophoresis and immunoelectrophoresis to assess renal function and also to find out the immunoglobulin category.
+There should be a thorough physical examination accompanied by a complete blood count, urine analysis, serum biochemistry profile and platelet count.
+Other examinations may include serum calcium blood test, serum electrophoresis, and immunoelectrophoresis to assess renal function and also to find out the immunoglobulin category.
 For detecting proteinuria heat precipitation with electrophoresis of urine is carried out.
-Bone marrow core biopsy is performed for examining clustering of plasma cells in the bone marrow because a normal bone marrow contains less than 5% plasma cells.
+Bone marrow core biopsy is performed for examining the clustering of plasma cells in the bone marrow because a normal bone marrow contains less than 5% plasma cells.
 But a bone marrow riddled with myeloma tissue would contain excessive plasma cells.

 Thoracic, abdominal and skeletal survey radiographs, bone mineral density analysis (DEXA scan) and MRI scans of bone marrow, biopsy of osteolytic lesions, coagulation assessment and serum viscosity measurements are some of the diagnostic techniques recommended in case of multiple myeloma.

 Because of the complex nature of multiple myeloma surgery, cannot be attempted.
 So, in most dogs with multiple myeloma chemotherapy is the treatment of choice.
-Apart from alleviating pain in the bone it accelerates skeletal healing and also reduces levels of serum immunoglobulins.
+Apart from alleviating pain in the bone, it accelerates skeletal healing and also reduces levels of serum immunoglobulins.
 It has a great prognostic importance.
-Although myeloma cells cannot be removed completely, some of the chemotherapeutic drugs have shown positive results.
+Although myeloma cells cannot be removed completely, some chemotherapeutic drugs have shown positive results.
 The drug mostly recommended is Melphalan.
 It is also combined with prednisone sometimes for better results.
 However, the side effects of melphalan may include myelosuppression, a delayed thrombocytopenia.